JontAmazon/ui-automation/README.md

 npx playwright install --with-deps
 ```

-## Set environment variables
+### Set environment variables
 Before running tests, register a new user [here](https://www.automationexercise.com/login).
-Then create .env and configure email, password, and name.
-(See .env.example).
+Then create .env and configure email, password, and name (see .env.example).
+These credentials will be used in all test cases featuring an already existing/correct account.

 ## Running tests